KengLL/KengLL.github.io/_projects/0_booklist.md

   - "Software Development"
   - "Full Stack"
 ---

-# Work in Progress - Join the journey!

 ## Introduction
 **Sbookify** allows users to **log in and create personal book lists**.
 Share your collection via a **unique link** and see what others own.
 It also features **receipt-style generation** (powered by an external project).
 Built with **Next.js**, it features powerful search functionality powered by **Google Books API**.